William E. Harmon Foundation: Awards (19261933)

 In seeking to reward excellence and increase prestige, the Foundation did not grant awards in every field at every presentation.
 Awards were most regularly granted in the arts, in part to meet the pent up energies of a generation of African American intellectuals and artists.
-Indeed, "submissions in the fine arts category was the chief venue open to African American artists," at least during the first decade of the Foundation's existence.
+Indeed, "submissions in the fine arts category was the chief venue open to African American artists", at least during the first decade of the Foundation's existence.

 This helped art education programs grow in many areas.
 Among the many recipients of the awards were Hale Woodruff, Palmer Hayden, Archibald Motley (his winning piece was The Octoroon Girl), Countee Cullen and Langston Hughes.

-Exhibitions (1927-1967)
+Exhibitions (19271967)

-African Americans had struggled to find public exhibition space throughout the early years of the 20th Century.
+In the early 20th century, African Americans struggled to find public exhibition space.
 "Prior to the end of World War I, State Fairs and other such expositions were practically the only spaces Black artists had to display their art."
 The Foundation's annual Exhibition of the Work of Negro Artists, conceived by Mary Brady, was held in 1927 through 1931, 1933, and 1935.
 This series offered Black artists the first serious venue for exhibition available exclusively for their work on a something-approaching national basis.
 The exhibitions in 1927, 1928, and 1929 were held at International House, a residential and program center for international graduate students whose values and mission were held to be aligned with the Harmon's.

 Key elements of the Harmon art exhibitions were offers of "substantial prizes" together with gold, bronze medals, and, perhaps more importantly, the Harmon Foundation arranged for these exhibitions to travel, opening spaces for the artwork where it would have been challenging for individual artists to gain exposure.

 Laura Wheeler Waring was one of the artists featured the first year of the exhibitions, and the Foundation commissioned her to do portraits of prominent African Americans.